Johnson & Johnson suspends sales forecast for COVID vaccines citing supply surplus, demand uncertainty - NewsBreak

 Adjusted earnings per share were at $2.67, which Reuters noted was higher than the $2.56 per share that was expected.

-Johnson & Johnson noted that its COVID-19 vaccine sales helped contribute to company growth but said that its declining sales of Remicade, an inflammatory disease treatment, partially offset those gains.5 things to know about coronavirus vaccines for young children
+Johnson & Johnson noted that its COVID-19 vaccine sales helped contribute to company growth but said that its declining sales of Remicade, an inflammatory disease treatment, partially offset those gains.Moderna announces step toward updating COVID shots for fall

 Still, the COVID-19 vaccine brought in much less than what the drugmaker had anticipated: $457 million in the first quarter compared to estimates of as much as $3.5 billion, Reuters noted, due to safety concerns and low demand.